-- The Hearing Officer may not make an adverse inference from a Respondent's decision not to participate in the Formal Grievance Procedures and will make a determination of Responsibility or Non-Responsibility based solely upon the information presented. - Information about the Claimant's past sexual history with anyone other than the Respondent is not allowed except in the unusual circumstances where such conduct is directly tied to Claimant's credibility (e.g. where Claimant alleges lack of sexual experience which can be rebutted or such past sexual activity is alleged to be the source of a physical injury). - Information about the Respondent's past sexual history with anyone other than the Claimant is not allowed except in the unusual circumstances where such prior conduct could prove or disprove a pattern of conduct or knowledge of wrongdoing. - Where there is a sexual history between the Claimant and the Respondent and consent is at issue, their prior sexual history may be relevant to assess consent.
-However, the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent nor does it preclude a finding of a Policy violation. - Information about the good or bad character of the Claimant or Respondent is generally not relevant except in the unusual circumstance when such information could prove or disprove a relevant pattern of conduct or knowledge of wrongdoing.
-Information that shows a pattern of similar behavior may be included if the Investigator deems it relevant, regardless of whether the prior behavior was the subject of any disciplinary proceeding. - In cases where the Faculty is the Respondent, the Chief Civil Rights Officer will consult with the Chair of the faculty review panel, to determine the admissibility of evidence. - The Title IX Coordinator will determine if the Investigator and the Hearing Officer will have access to prior complaints involving either party if there is a pattern of similar behavior or if a prior complaint may be deemed material in the current investigation.
+- Questions of either party or any witness that are repetitive, irrelevant, or harassing will not be permitted. - The Hearing Officer may not make an adverse inference from a Respondent's decision not to participate in the Formal Grievance Procedures and will make a determination of Responsibility or Non-Responsibility based solely upon the information presented. - Information about the past sexual history of the Claimant or the Respondent shall not be considered except in these limited circumstances:

+- Prior or subsequent sexual history between the Claimant and anyone other than the Respondent will only be considered if directly relevant to prove that physical injuries alleged to have been inflicted by the Respondent were inflicted by another individual. - The existence of a dating relationship or prior or subsequent consensual sexual relations between the Claimant and the Respondent will only be considered if the evidence is relevant to how the parties communicated consent in prior or subsequent consensual sexual relations. - Where consideration of evidence about a dating relationship or prior or subsequent consensual sexual relations between the Claimant and the Respondent is permitted, the mere fact that the Claimant and the Respondent engaged in other consensual sexual relations with one another will not be sufficient, by itself, to establish that the conduct in question was consensual. - Before allowing consideration of any evidence of sexual history, the Investigator or Hearing Officer will provide a written explanation to the parties as to why consideration of the evidence is consistent with this Policy. - Information about the good or bad character of the Claimant or Respondent is generally not relevant except in the unusual circumstance when such information could prove or disprove a relevant pattern of conduct or knowledge of wrongdoing.
+Information that shows a pattern of similar behavior may be included if the Investigator deems it relevant, regardless of whether the prior behavior was the subject of any disciplinary proceeding. - In cases where Faculty is the Respondent, the Chief Civil Rights Officer will consult with the Chair of the faculty review panel, to determine the admissibility of evidence. - The Title IX Coordinator will determine if the Investigator and the Hearing Officer will have access to prior complaints involving either party if there is a pattern of similar behavior or if a prior complaint may be deemed material in the current investigation. - Advisors and the parties may, in written form, note objections to questions posed during the hearing.
+The Hearing Officer has no obligation to respond to the objections other than to include them in the record.